alvinsjoy/mysql-py/Readme.md

 	If you are running the software through running the python files or by running the .exe files ; first run the file named 'Tables_in_mysql'.

-	The .exe file will take some time to run; so be PATIENT.
+	The .exe file will take some time to run; so be PATIENT. (ps.
+I removed the .exe files see the unedited code for more info)

 CREDITS :-
         To an unknown website.
 Here's [their original code](https://drive.google.com/drive/folders/1-mrKDr_YoaL9Hv5sfOn9cMjiWHj4DxGx)